 “My boss at my former job had implemented a bunch of Hyper Island tools at work so I could already navigate through the Hyper Island methodology before starting to study here.
-I think that first-hand experience was a main motivator for me to give this program a shot.
-My previous high education was from a traditional design school - IED in Barcelona.”
+I think that the first-hand experience was the main motivator for me to give this program a shot.
+My previous high education was from a traditional design school – IED in Barcelona.”

 By the way, how did Dagny first get into design?

 “It all happened by chance.
 I was one of those kids who was completely lost after High School.
-I tried a few things - from sociology to french to culinary school.
+I tried a few things – from sociology to French to culinary school.
 After all that didn’t quite fit, I took some time off and went traveling in the US.
 While I was over there my parents took over the research and found this course that was creative writing and design orientated back in Iceland.
 I followed their advice and ended up really enjoying it.
 It was my first contact with the whole creative industry and where I finally found my creative outlet in graphic design.
 So thanks, mom and dad!”